Frequently Asked Questions

 - If you find something that works for you, or your child, write it down and ask for it at future surgical interventions or office visits.
 Your voice is the best voice.
 Examples of these items may include: a specific anesthesia cocktail that works well, pre-med or no pre-med, IV placed before going to OR or after in OR, wearing glasses to the OR and having them put on in recovery to help with headaches, etc.

 How do I know if I am with a good doctor for RRP?

 The RRPF maintains a database of RRP clinicians that have experience treating this disease, for both adults and pediatrics.
 If you are unable to locate a MD in the searchable database on the website, contact us for further assistance.
-(Joe, link to search page and a link to contact us) *The RRPF offers this service as a way to share patient and clinician-led suggestions on who offers RRP care.*

 An RRP expert will be aware of the most recent methods, research, and adjunct therapies being used for the disease.
 The RRP expert will also be aware of potential complications to look out for.
 Most importantly, an RRP expert will give the patient their best outcome, both in surgical outcome and voice preservation.

 I’m overwhelmed; how will I keep up with all of the records and appointments, as well as know if a treatment is working well?

 At diagnosis, purchase a three ring binder and add in dividers with pockets.
 Always request the records of clinic visits, hospital/OR visits, anesthesia records, photographs, any radiology and radiology reports, as well as pathology reports.
 This is very helpful as you learn to manage the disease, as well as learn to advocate for yourself/loved one.
 It also will be extremely valuable to those diagnosed as a child when they transition to college/adult care.
 As a patient, you have the right to request all medical records.